redcartel/simple-electron-react/README.md

 TODO: this is only tested on Linux so far

+FIXME: On my Gnome, the app doesn't use the icon in assets

 ## Dependencies

 I tried to keep dependencies minimal for this project.